alsolonets/pipelinr-kafka/README.md

-Welcome to the Pipelinr Kafka Demo Project!
+Welcome to the PipelinR Kafka Demo Project!
+This example showcases the integration of the mediator pattern with a message bus to create a message-driven microservice application.
-This is an example that demonstrates the use of Pipelinr, Kafka, and Spring Boot to build a message-driven microservice application.
+It leverages [PipelinR](https://github.com/sizovs/PipelinR) as the mediator implementation and [Apache Kafka](https://kafka.apache.org) for the message bus, allowing for seamless communication across microservices.
 Please note that this project is for demonstration purposes only.

 # Features

-* Message-driven architecture using Pipelinr, Kafka, and Spring Boot.
+* Message-driven architecture using PipelinR, Kafka, and Spring Boot.
 * Asynchronous request processing with configurable concurrency.
 * Weather API example with a simple request-response flow.